In Memoriam 2015

 Sociology faculty member, Tom Murphy died on July 18, 2015 at the age of 67.
 At the time of his passing Professor Murphy had 27 years of service at Western.

 Tom passed away, in the caring environment provided by Parkwood Institute (London ON) and in the company of his life partner, Tess Hooks.
 Tom was born October 14, 1947 in Amherst NS.
 As a friend, lover, parent, activist, writer and teacher, Tom was a model for compassion and social justice.
 Tom's vibrant embrace of life was diverse and far-reaching - good food, wine and beer, outdoor adventures, and intimate conversations.
 Tom loved to laugh - often at his own expense - he brought smiles and joy to all those around him.
 His philosophy, wit and wisdom infused his final public address, Notes on the Art of Dying.
 Tom is preceded in death by his parents, Roy and Doris Murphy.
 He is survived by ten siblings, 35 nieces and nephews, his life partner, Tess, his beloved children, Breana Hooks and Conor Murphy and, his puppy, Kahlua.

 Tom will be commemorated at 1:00 PM on August 2nd at Bellamere Winery (London ON).
-Donations may be sent to Oxfam Canada (http://www.oxfam.ca/), Canadian Feed the Children (http://www.canadianfeedthechildren.ca), or the White Ribbon Campaign (http://www.whiteribbon.ca/).
-"When we come together We share our stories and we sometimes laugh 'til our bellies hurt" Tom Murphy.
+Donations may be sent to Oxfam Canada (https://www.oxfam.ca/), Canadian Feed the Children (http://www.canadianfeedthechildren.ca), or the White Ribbon Campaign (https://www.whiteribbon.ca/).
+"When we come together we share our stories and we sometimes laugh 'til our bellies hurt" Tom Murphy.